nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Reviewed some of Ryan's code for the LingoBingo project.
 He's working on a play again button, so I reviewed the code, pulled in his changes and ran them, and sent him some feedback.
 That functionality will definitely be needed but it's not fully baked yet.

 On Friday I experienced some anxiety figuring out why some of my Jest Tests were failing, and others would appear to hang.
 There are key takeaways for Friday that cover most of the items but there was one remaining question: Do Jest Tests run in parallel?
 Behavior of `npm test` output and the errors I was seeing suggested that was the case, and today I verified it with some internet searching.
-According to www.oreilly.com and [a github facebook Jest issue 5818](https://github.com/facebook/jest/issues/5818).
+According to [www.oreilly.com](https://www.oreilly.com) and [GitHub Facebook Jest issue 5818](https://github.com/facebook/jest/issues/5818).
 A read through provided some detail on how Jest operates.

 Key takeaway on Jest parallelism: